 “It was the first time in about 10 years that we put a second molecule besides Afrezza on the platform to see what could happen.
 And so when we flipped over that card in July and June, we’re very happy to see the data and that really gave us the conviction that the platform itself is unique beyond anything else that we’ve been focused on outside of Afrezza.”
 Michael Castagna

 In our initial investment thesis, we believed that recent investors of MannKind were ignoring the potential marketing opportunities for the Technosphere platform.
 The UTHR deal validates our thesis and demonstrates that the Technosphere platform can work with drugs other than Afrezza, thus opening the door to a multitude of potential partnership opportunities.

-Any progress or potential partnership announcement along thee lines of the UTHR deal, will send the stock price of MannKind soaring in short order.
+Any progress or potential partnership announcement along these lines of the UTHR deal will send the stock price of MannKind soaring in short order.

 MannKind has been working with powdered formulations for years and has a distinct advantage over their competition.
 They have over 800 patents protecting the technology, a proven track record of getting powdered formulations through the FDA process, accepted product safety delivering powdered formulations using FTKP and a high probability of success using known drug compounds delivered directly to the lungs.

 “The reason this is all important is, once we have the powder, our probability of success going in the humans is pretty high, and I think that’s really what’s important.
 We have done PTH; we have done Treprostinil, we have done Afrezza.
 So we kind of learned a lot over the years, unfortunately, some bad some good.
 But at the end of the day, we kind of now know what it takes and that know how is what cost a lot of money to get to where we are.”
 Michael Castagna